About Our Community

 Partnering with the Local Neighborhood Community

 Our community is very active with the Champlin Seniors which is an active group of older residents who sponsor several events each year like the City of Champlin’s summer festival and Father Hennepin Days and we work closely with the Champlin Seniors to co-host a luncheon here at our community which typically attracts 300 people from the community-at-large.
 We also have many other events throughout the year where we invite the public, from special dinners to education programs.
-And Emeritus at Champlin Shores always sponsors a team to walk in the local Alzheimer’s Association’s annual Walk to End Alzheimer’s to help raise money for research.
+And Brookdale Champlin always sponsors a team to walk in the local Alzheimer’s Association’s annual Walk to End Alzheimer’s to help raise money for research.

 Residents are served three meals a day (retirement residents receive two meals a day), beginning with a full continental breakfast with toast, bagels, fresh fruit, eggs or another entrée dish such as waffles or pancakes.
 Lunch is our lighter meal, during which we serve such choices as fresh homemade soup, sandwiches and chef salads.
 At dinner time, there is one main entrée and an alternative available that ensures residents always have a choice.
 Our residents often tell us how much they like our menu and say it is much like they would have made at home.
 We can also accommodate a wide range of special dietary needs including non-concentrated sweets for diabetics, low sodium, pureed and mechanical soft diets.
 Anyone touring our community is always invited to stay for a meal which we believe is the best and only way to truly evaluate our dining services.